Faculty & Staff

 “With God’s help, each day I desire to instruct and inspire students to find their identity in Christ first and foremost … and then discover their abilities and how those talents can give them purpose and opportunities here at Legacy.
 It is thrilling to see students excel and find their place in this community.”

 Tirzah has been sharing her love of music with LCA students since 1988!
-Holding a BS in Vocal & Classroom Music Education from Northwestern College, Tirzah has a passion to serve God through the musical talents He has gifted her with.
+She holds a BS in Vocal & Classroom Music Education from the University of Northwestern St. Paul and has a passion to serve God through the musical talents He has gifted her with.

 “At LCA, I desire to create an environment that encourages students to understand, appreciate, create, and perform music as an expression of worship to God.”